Workspace configuration

 Prerequisites:

-• You must have at least the Developer role in the root group.
+• You must have at least the Developer role for the workspace and agent projects.

 • In each project where you want to create a workspace, create a devfile: